tannerstell/DepthFirstSearch/README.md

 This is a problem I generated that was inspired by other matrix puzzles.
 The neighboring values are referenced quaddirectionally (up,down,left,right).

- X

-XOX

- X
-I'm working on making an algorithm that will reference 8 neighboring cells, or the 'X's below.
+I'm working on making an algorithm that will reference 8 neighboring cells ( up_left, up, up_right, left, center, right, down_left, down, down_right).

-XXX

-XOX

-XXX

 Problem: Find the lengths of connecting 1s (horizontally and vertically inclusive), and return the maximum length of connected 1s (Excluding paths containing same path).